cabforum/servercert/docs/Bylaws.md

 The following materials shall be posted to the Public Mail List or Public Web Site:

-(a)        Draft and final agendas for Working Group meetings, Forum Meetings and Forum Teleconferences (including any sub-groups or committees).
+(a)        Draft and final agendas for LWG and CWG meetings, Forum Meetings and Forum Teleconferences (including any sub-groups or committees).

-(b)        Final minutes of Forum Meetings and Forum Teleconferences (including minutes of any sub-groups or committees), and minutes of all Working Group teleconferences and meetings.
+(b)        Final minutes of Forum Meetings and Forum Teleconferences (including minutes of any sub-groups or committees), and minutes of all LWG and CWG teleconferences and meetings.

-(c)        Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate Working Groups), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.
+(c)        Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate LWGs (as applicable) abd CWGs), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.

 (d)        Initial and final drafts of Forum requirements, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Member comments.

-(e) Initial and final drafts of Working Group charter documents, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Working Group member comments.
+(e) Initial and final drafts of CWG charter documents, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Working Group member comments.

 **5.3        Working Groups**

-***5.3.1 Formation of Working Groups***
+***5.3.1 Formation of Chartered Working Groups***

-(a) Members who desire to form a new Working Group shall propose a charter by ballot pursuant to Section 2.1 above.
-A Working Group typically consists of Certificate (or Root Certificate) Issuer participants and Certificate Consumer participants, but is not required to include both.
-A Working Group shall allow for the participation of Interested Parties and Associate Members.
+(a) Members who desire to form a new "Chartered" Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
+A CWG typically consists of Certificate (or Root Certificate) Issuer participants and Certificate Consumer participants, but is not required to include both.
+A CWG shall allow for the participation of Interested Parties and Associate Members.

-(b) The charter shall outline the scope of the Working Group’s activities and other important information.
+(b) The charter shall outline the scope of the CWG's activities and other important information.
 A template for Working Group charters is attached to these Bylaws as Exhibit C. A Working Group may deviate from the template, provided that the charter must include at least the following information:
 1)	Scope of the Working Group
-2)	Anticipated Working Group end date
+2)	Anticipated Working Group end date, if any
 3)	Initial chairs and contacts for the Working Group
 4)	Type(s) of Members eligible to participate in the Working Group (e.g., Members, Interested Parties, and Associate Members)
 5)	Voting structure for the WG